natenka/pyneng-book-en/docs/source/book/11_modules/import.rst

     In [3]: len(dir())
     Out[3]: 218

-There are many objects in the **os** module, so the output is shortened.
-At the end, the length of the list of names of current namespace is specified.
+There are many objects in **os** module, so the output is shortened.
+At the end, length of the list of names of current namespace is specified.

 This import option is best not to use.
-With such code import it is not clear which function is taken, for example from the **os** module.
+With such code import it is not clear which function is taken, for example from **os** module.
 This makes it much harder to understand the code.